libvips/ruby-vips/README.md

 ## ruby-vips : A fast image processing extension for Ruby.

-ruby-vips is a ruby extension for vips (http://www.vips.ecs.soton.ac.uk).
+ruby-vips is a ruby extension for [vips](http://www.vips.ecs.soton.ac.uk).
 It is extremely fast and it can process huge images without requiring the entire image to be loaded into memory.